supertokens/blog/CONTRIBUTING.md

 You can view the blog landing page by visiting `http://localhost:8000/blog`.
 All the posts placed inside the `content` directory are visible here, as well as all the posts details that are added in the `src/blog-details.js`'s `webflowBlogList` array.

 **Note:** Visiting any blog that is listed in the `src/blog-details.js` file will result in a `404`.

+## Creating a Pull Request
+If you are creating a pull request for changes other than adding a new blog post, use the [PR template for dev](https://github.com/supertokens/blog/tree/master/.github/PULL_REQUEST_TEMPLATE/dev.md) by adding the `template=dev.md` query parameter (Learn more about the query parameter [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/using-query-parameters-to-create-a-pull-request)).